Abubakar Tafawa Balewa: Early years, 1912–1947

 Abubakar Tafawa Balewa was born in the village of Tafawa Balewa in Lere district of Bauchi province, Northern Nigeria Protectorate, in December 1912.
 He is the eldest child.
-His father was Yakubu Dan Zalla, who married a Fulani woman, Fatima Inna.
+His father was Yakubu Dan Zalla, a Gerawa man who married a Fulani woman, Fatima Inna.
 Balewa studied in a Madrasa at Bauchi before proceeding to an elementary school in Tafawa Balewa village and completed at Bauchi Government Provincial School.
 He studied at Katsina Higher College (presently called Barewa College) from 1928 to 1932 and became a secondary school teacher thereafter.
 In 1944 he became the headmaster of Bauchi middle school.
 After two years, he moved to the University of London Institute of Education, where he obtained an overseas teacher's certificate.
 Returning to Nigeria, he worked as Bauchi native authority educational assistant and a member of the advisory council of Emir Yakubu III.
 Balewa was later made the inspector of schools in Bauchi Province.